gcedeno/Analysing_Airbnb_data_Seattle/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here]().
+The main findings of the code can be found at the post available [here](https://medium.com/@gustavo.a.cedeno/seattle-airbnb-homes-cef73a2335df).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Airbnb and Kaggle for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle).
-Original Author: Gustavo Cedeno following recommendations and requirements from Udacity's Data Science ND Program under the instruction of Josh Bernhard.
+Author: Gustavo Cedeno following recommendations and requirements from Udacity's Data Science ND Program under the instruction of Josh Bernhard and the contribution of Robert Chang from AirBnB.